Frequently Asked Questions (faqs) about Special Ed

-Please let me know other questions you might want answered here
+Please let us know other questions you might want answered here

 What are the various categories of special education?